THE LADY OF THE JARS

 It was snowing.
 It always snowed.
 That’s how she liked it.

 Her cottage was nestled right by the huge stream that swept through the core of the little village of Hamani.
-It was near enough for her to grab the things she needed from the stores and the like, but just far enough on the outskirts where she could find the solitude and quiet she relished.
+It was near enough for her to grab the things she needed from the stores and the like, but just far enough on the outskirts where she could find the solitude and quiet that she relished.
 That’s not to say she was lonely.
 She was always visited upon by someone knocking on her door and trampling their life into her small little abode.
 Each day brought something her way, but she always had the choice of opening that small blue door of hers to see what awaited.
 Some days she would sit by the fire, listening to the rhythmic knocking on the door, picturing not the tired salesman trying to entice her to part with her coins; but instead the small wood pigeons or pheasants tapping their beaks on the wood.

 She had been called many things in her time.
 She wasn’t old, though some days her bones seemed to be.
 She would bustle around her cottage with the spirit of a teenager, ignoring the small ache in her joints.
 The cold heightened it, but she would never admit that.

 Though she was an honest soul, people had no idea of the true power that dwelt in her little home.
-They saw the plants and spices that filled every draw and nook.
+They saw the plants and spices that filled every drawer and nook.
 The witch hazel and birch that swirled in its hued state on the walls.
-Secrets gained from the botany books and fables that stuck out of drawers and were lodged under table legs.
+Secrets gained from the botany books and fables that stuck out of sideboards and were lodged under table legs.
 But they did not know, and they never would, of what she kept in her secret room.

 It had always surprised her really.
 No enchantment had kept it hidden, and the noise and light that came from the tiny room at the back of her cottage was enough to entice even the most mildly curious pair of eyes.
 Yet secret it remained, an indication of the respect many had for her more than fear.